Proposition 47 Reduces Many Felonies

 With the passage of Proposition 47 in early November, many people convicted of felonies will now have those charges reduced to misdemeanors, especially if drug possession related.
 With the passage of this initiative, thousands of people convicted of felonies will be eligible for release from prison now that their charges have been reduced to misdemeanors.

-Reduces the penalty for certain offenders convicted of non-serious and non-violent property and drug offenses from wobblers or felonies to misdemeanors.
+- Reduces the penalty for certain offenders convicted of non-serious, non-violent offenses from wobblers or felonies to misdemeanors.

-Limits reduced penalties to offenders who have not committed certain severe crimes such as murder, certain sex crimes, and gun crimes
+- Limits reduced penalties to offenders who've not committed certain severe crimes such as murder, certain sex crimes, and gun crimes.

-Permits felony sentence for a person who has a previous conviction(s) for rape, murder, child molestation, or is a registered sex offender.
+- Permits felony sentence for someone who has previous conviction(s) for rape, murder, molestation, or is a registered sex offender.

-Requires resentencing for persons serving felony sentences for these offenses unless a court finds they present an unreasonable public safety risk.
+- Requires resentencing for persons serving felony sentences for these offenses unless a court finds they're a public safety risk.